gopxl/pixel/README.md

 See [requirements](#requirements) for the list of libraries necessary for compilation.

-Take a look at [CHANGELOG.md](CHANGELOG.md) for upcoming releases and history.

 ## Tutorial

 The [Wiki of this repo](https://github.com/gopxl/pixel/v2/wiki) contains an extensive tutorial